-All year 10 pupils will be involved in options talks delivered by Heads of subjects of the new subjects on offer during the week beginning 16th January 2023.
-At the end of the week pupils are given their options sheet from which they must choose their pathway, and then their subjects.
-Please note that like last year we are only doing 1 trawl for GCSE this year, not 2!
+All year 10 pupils will be involved in options talks delivered by Heads of subjects of the new subjects on offer during the week beginning 15th January 2024.
+During the options event on 30th January pupils will be given their options sheet from which they must choose their pathway, and then their subjects.